skaslev/gl3w/README.rst

 Introduction
 ------------

-gl3w_ is the easiest way to get your hands on the functionality offered by OpenGL 3/4 core profile specification.
+gl3w_ is the easiest way to get your hands on the functionality offered by the OpenGL 3/4 core profile specification.

 Its main part is a simple gl3w_gen.py_ Python 2.6 script that downloads the